Where we take enforcement action

 - 'freezing' a charity's bank account

 You can see how many and which powers we have exercised each year in our Charities Back on Track reports:

-Themes and lessons from our regulatory work Our annual report 'Charities Back on Track' contains real case studies of our investigations in the last financial year.
+Tackling abuse and mismanagement - reports of the Commission's investigations and compliance case work Our annual report 'Tackling abuse and mismanagement' contains real case studies of our investigations in the last financial year.